Floorp-Projects/Floorp/modules/libpref/docs/index.md

 These files are not JavaScript; the `.js` suffix is present for historical reasons.
 They are read by a custom parser within libpref.

+User pref file syntax is slightly more restrictive than default pref file syntax.
+In user pref files `user_pref` definitions are allowed but `pref` and `sticky_pref` definitions are not, and attributes (such as `locked`) are not allowed.

 **Problem:** geckodriver has a separate prefs parser in the mozprofile crate.

 **Problem:** there is no versioning of these files, for either the syntax or